 In addition to this, sometimes there are activities that you want to do, and that are important for overall wellbeing, that will take you outside of your energy limits.
 It is important to be flexible and realistic, but also to return to the principles of pacing and try to build these activities into everyday life.

 How to get support with Pacing

-Our Telehealth Nurse Service provides free consultations where you can get assistance with symptom management and guidance on pacing.
+Our free Telehealth Support Service provides consultations where you can get assistance with symptom management and guidance on pacing.